 - Information about discretionary financial support you may be able to access once on course

 - Meeting you at University events such as interview and applicant days.
-To arrange an initial chat, please get in touch with our team using the contact details at the back of this booklet.
+To arrange an initial chat, please get in touch with Rachael Boyce (firstname.lastname@example.org).

-- Access to Head Start, a short online course designed to develop or refresh your academic skills and to be better prepared for HE study.
-The course covers the topics of learning at university, academic writing, referencing and accessing academic sources.
+- Head Start to University, a short online course designed to develop or refresh your academic skills and to be better prepared for HE study.
+The course covers the topics of transition to university, learning at university, academic writing, referencing and accessing academic sources.